High-Dimensional Feature Selection by Feature-Wise Kernelized Lasso: Experiments

-We compare the performance of the proposed methods with mRMR \cite{PAMI:Peng+etal:2005}, QPFS \cite{JMLR:Rodriguez+etal:2010}, forward selection with HSIC (FHSIC), FVM \cite{NIPS2005_644}, and SpAM\footnote{We thank the authors of \cite{NIPS2007_415} for providing us the code used in their paper.} \cite{NIPS2007_415}.
+We compare the performance of the proposed methods with mRMR \citep{PAMI:Peng+etal:2005}, QPFS \citep{JMLR:Rodriguez+etal:2010}, cKTA \citep{DBLP:journals/jmlr/CortesMR12}, forward selection with HSIC (FHSIC), FVM \citep{NIPS2005_644}, and SpAM\footnote{We thank the authors of \citep{ravikumar2009sparse} for providing us the code used in their paper.} \citep{ravikumar2009sparse}.
+Note that, since it has been reported that the performance of FHSIC is comparable to HSFS and HSFS is computationally expensive for high-dimensional data, we decided to only compare the proposed method to FHSIC.
 For FVM, QPFS, and mRMR, the C++ implementation of a mutual information estimator\footnote{\url{http://penglab.janelia.org/proj/mRMR/}} is used.
 Then, a QP solver SeDuMi\footnote{\url{http://sedumi.ie.lehigh.edu/}} is used to solve the FVM and QPFS optimization problems.
-We observed that the matrix $\boldD$ in FVM and QPFS tends to be non-positive definite.
+We observed that the matrices $\boldD$ in FVM, QPFS, and cKTA tend not to be positive definite.
 In our experiments, we added a small constant to the diagonal elements of $\boldD$ so that the objective function becomes convex.
-For all experiments, we set $\lambda = 1$ in FVM, $\gamma = 0.5$ in QPFS, and $\epsilon = 10^{-3}$ in NOCCO Lasso.
+For all experiments, we set $\lambda = 1$ in FVM, $\gamma = 0.5$ in QPFS and cKTA, and $\epsilon = 10^{-3}$ in NOCCO Lasso.
+For proposed methods, we experimentally use $\sigma_{\mathrm x} = 1$.